whage/thesis/thesis.md

 or if type checking is done statically or dynamically.
 It is best to avoid these ambiguous terms.

 ## Type checking algorithms
-There are various approaches to type checking but the general idea behind the algorithms is the following:
+The general idea behind type checking algorithms is the following:

 1. Parse the source code into an "Abstract Syntax Tree" (AST)
 2. Annotate each node in the AST with a "type annotation"